DoktorBotti/RF_Metrics/README.md

 ```

 After that, to build the code run `make && cd build && make`, which will generate the build directory, and then start
 building the code.
-The that is built is called `libinforf`, and is placed in `bin` after building.
+The static library that is built is called `libinforf`, and is placed in `bin` after building.

 I suggest that you take a look at the code itself, as you will be expected to modify it directly.
 The 2 header files,
 `src/PllSplits.hpp` and `src/PllTree.hpp`